 Date of Notification:

-Date of Alleged Inci dent:
+Date of Alleged Incident:

 Name of Referrer:

 Agency:

 Contact Details:

 Professional's Detai ils :

-Name : D.O.B: Employment Sector: Occi upation: Employer:
+Name : D.O.B: Employment Sector: Occupation: Employer:

 Home Address :

 Child/ren's Details (if applicable):

-Name : D.O.B : Legal Status i.e Looked after ch (S.31,S.20,LAS nild Social Wo Case Wor Independent Reviewing Officer:
+Name : D.O.B : Looked after ch Legal Status i.e. Looked after child (S.31,S.20,LASPO) rker or ker: Independent Reviewing Officer:

+A 1.1

 Address :

-Detail of Allegation Referral Details (to include name of referrer, date, time, detail of allegation and professional (s) involved) Child or young person's view Has the young person's views been sought: Yes/No (to include: when, by whom and detail of interview) If not please specify reason and date when young person will been seen) Parent or carer's view Has the parent/carer been notified and their views sought: Yes/No (to include: when, by whom and detail of interview) If not please specify reason) Have you discussed this concern with the appropriate Line Manager and Human Resources within your organisation?
-What is their view Does the professional have children of their own? if known please give names & ages
+Detail of Allegation Referral Details (to include name of referrer, date, time, detail of allegation and professional (s) involved) Child or young person's view Has the young person's views been sought: Yes/No (to include: when, by whom and detail of interview) If not please specify reason and date when young person will been seen) Parent or carer's view Has the parent/carer been notified and their views sought: Yes/No (to include: when, by whom and detail of interview) If not please specify reason) Have you discussed th your organisation? is concern with the appropriate Line Manager and Human Resources within What is their view Does the professions al have children of their own? if known please give names & ages

 Previous concerns of a safeguarding nature: Please identify (in chronological order) any previous/historical concerns of a safeguarding nature by the professional concerned.
-Does the professional work with children in any other capacity?
-Does the professional acknowledge the concern?
-Please consult with HR if advice is required about talking to the member of staff What is their view ne individual concerned poses a current risk of significant harm to children n your organisation?
-Diagram and the second and the Latter War and Management Please explain your ratio nale for both a Yes or No response.
-In your professional opinion what action should be taken in regard to the individual facing the allegation or concern?
+Does the professiona al work with children in any other capacity? acknowledge the concern?
+R if advice is required about talking to the member of staff What is then view he individual concerned poses a current risk of significant harm to children n your organisation?
+Please explain your ratio onale for both a Yes or No response.
+In your professional op allegation or concern? pinion what action should be taken in regard to the individual facing the